chrischristakis/ryflect/README.md

 - [ ] Do not let user go to create journal page if journal already exists, grey out button.
     - If they try to click it, give them a notif telling them they can only journal once a day, and the reset time.
 - [ ] Proper loading (Animation?)
-- [ ] Get markdown working
-    - Should be on the fly, display what the markdown would look like as the user types
 - [ ] Change password functionality
 - [ ] QOL for typing (Make enter not submit the entire form when making a new entry)
 - [ ] Buttons for markdown
-    - Bold, italics, list, tab,
+    - Bold, italics, list, tab
 - [ ] Random message in writing box as a prompt
 - [ ] Make sure user knows they cannot recover password upon registration
     - Display a pop up or something